-For most enterprise creative teams, there are an infinite number of assets moving around the world at any given time.
+For most enterprise marketing and creative teams, there are an infinite number of assets moving around the world at any given time.
 You’re constantly managing things being created, approved, reviewed, stored, shared, and published.
 It can feel like you’re drowning in digital assets to manage.
 So, how do you tackle securely sharing your assets with your retail partners, distributors, and agencies?

 In this article, I’ll explain how you’re probably already using a digital asset management system, even if you don’t think you are.
 And why you can’t manage third-party users without one.
 We’ll also explore how two innovative DAM features will make sharing assets with external users simpler and safer—while satisfying the security needs of your IT department.

 And the icing on the cake—how the Brown-Forman Corporation, the owner of brands like Jack Daniel’s and el Jimador Tequila, modernized their asset management for third parties to increase user adoption.

 You’re Probably Using A DAM, You Just Don't Know It